Magnatic70/TextAdventureGameEngine/README.md

 ItemDescription:A tarnished iron key, covered in rust.
 It looks like it might fit an old lock.
 Contains:small gear
 Combine:small gear,wire=makeshift lockpick
 DropLocation:postoffice:Thank you!
-We will deliver your package as soon as possible.{LoadModifier=sendKeyAsPackage}
+We will deliver your package as soon as possible.{LoadModifier=sendKeyAsPackage!}

 Item:makeshift lockpick
 ItemDescription:A lockpick, maybe good enough to pick one lock?
 SplitsInto:small gear,wire

+{Modifier:sendKeyAsPackage}
+RemoveItemFromLocation:rusty key:postoffice

+RoomID:myhome
+Items:rusty key
+{/Modifier}
 ```

 ## Room and Modifier Configuration